wp-plugins/hammas-calendar/readme.txt

 = 1.2 =
 * First version that's published in Wordpress repository.
 * Added option to force interface language if wordpress localization isn't used properly.

+= 1.2.1 =
+* Compatibility update with new Wordpress 3.9

 == Upgrade Notice ==